This post may contain affiliate links. Please see my disclosure policy for details.

 It was a great show as you got to learn about traditional instruments and dances.

-At the end, they were asking for people to join in.
+In the end, they were asking for people to join in.
 I decided to go for it.
-But, I quickly regretted my decision – it was a proper work out.
+But, I quickly regretted my decision – it was a proper workout.

 We seemed to be dancing forever!

 But, it was totally fun and I don’t regret going.
 Tickets were 250 rupees each at the door.